chilumbugeorge/consul_agent_redis/README.md

 2. "encrypt"
 3. "start_join"

-start_join IPs should be those of the consul servers (ideally 3 or more, but always odd numbers of servers).
+"start_join" IPs should be those of the consul servers (ideally 3 or more, but always odd numbers of servers).
 For "encrypt", you can get generate the value by running the following command in the terminal:
 ```
 consul keygen
 ```